tfprogress/daily/README.md

 - Page 6: For Employers: Job Description [Not specified]
 - Page 7: For Employers: Assessment      [Not specified]
 - Page 8: For Employers: Enquire Now     [Completed]
-- Page 9: Partner With Us                [In Progress]
+- Page 9: Partner With Us                [Completed]

 ---
 ## Software Information